yodkwtf/python-ui-projects/README.md

-# Python GUI Projects with PySimpleGUI
+# Python Projects with PySimpleGUI

+A collection of some small projects built using PySimpleGUI.
+PySimpleGUI is a Python package that simplifies the creation of GUIs for Python applications.
+These projects are very fun and different from each other.
+They are a great way to learn PySimpleGUI and have fun at the same time.

-A collection of GUI projects built with Python using PySimpleGui module.
-This repository was created to get hands on practice with some advanced and unfamiliar python code.
+This repository was created to get some hands on experience with Python and build some projects while learning PySimpleGUI.

 ## List of Projects